-ON THIS PAGE: You will learn about the different ways doctors use to treat children with this type of cancer.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will learn about the different treatments doctors use for children with AML.
+Use the menu to see other pages.

 The following terms are used to describe the state of disease for children with AML: